 Lastly, Silver eXtra passholders receive 50% off at any Boyne Resorts, including Loon Mountain, Big Sky and more.
 They also get a 15% discount at Big Bear Sports and at the Cypress Downhill Repair Shop for repairs, tuning and more.

-Below are the rates for the 2025/26 Silver eXtra Passes (exclusive of taxes).
+Below are the initial rates for the 2026/27 Silver eXtra Passes as of early March (exclusive of taxes).
+Prices are subject to change.
 To learn about the Regular Silver Pass instead, click Regular Silver Passes.

 Age Category Definitions